Important Resources to Prevent Eviction

 Should my landlord give me a receipt when I pay my rent?

-If you pay any of your rent in cash, the landlord must give you a receipt at the same time.
-The receipt must include:
+If you pay any of your rent in cash, the law requires your landlord to give you a receipt at the same time.
+The receipt should include:

 - the date